-I've had a relationship with Bitvavo since the day they appeared on the market in the Netherlands.
-They've since been expanding fast across Europe, and the app is still a real pleasure to use.
-As a European who deals mostly in euros, this platform is simply the best fit for me.
+I've been with Bitvavo since the very first day they showed up here in the Netherlands, and honestly, we've come a long way together.
+They've been growing fast across Europe ever since, and you know what?
+The app is still just a real pleasure to use.
+As a European who deals mostly in euros, this platform simply feels like home.

-For a long time I used it the calm way: buying Bitcoin for the long term and moving it to my Ledger.
-That was it.
-Then something changed — I started using Bitvavo to actively trade, every single day.
+For a long time I kept it calm and simple: buying Bitcoin for the long run and moving it over to my Ledger.
+That was the whole story.
+Then something shifted — I started using Bitvavo to actively trade, every single day.
 Not by hand, though.
 By bot.

-There are bigger exchanges in the world, but for someone whose base currency is the euro, the calculus is simple.
-Bitvavo is EU-licensed, settles in euros, and the interface never feels like it's fighting me.
-I'm not constantly converting, not worrying about which jurisdiction I'm in, not squinting at a cluttered pro-trader screen.
-It launched in my home country and grew up alongside Europe's regulations, and that shows.
+Sure, there are bigger exchanges out there in the world, but if your money lives in euros, the choice gets really easy.
+Bitvavo is EU-licensed, everything settles in euros, and the screen never feels like it's fighting me.
+I'm not constantly converting currencies, not lying awake about which country's rules apply to me, not squinting at some cluttered pro-trader screen.
+It grew up here in my home country, right alongside Europe's rules, and you can really feel that.

-That trust matters more when you hand the keys to a bot.
-I needed an exchange I already understood deeply before I let software trade on it around the clock — and Bitvavo was the one I'd used for years.
+And that sense of trust matters so much more the moment you hand the keys over to a bot.
+I wanted an exchange I already knew inside and out before I'd let software trade on it around the clock — and Bitvavo was the one I'd leaned on for years.

-Here's the part that turned Bitvavo from "my buy-and-hold app" into the engine room of an automated system.
-Using a bot I built on Replit, I connected to Bitvavo through its API.
-For over four months now the bot has been buying and selling smoothly and quickly on Bitvavo, 24 hours a day.
+Here's the part that turned Bitvavo from "my buy-and-hold app" into the engine room of my whole automated setup.
+Using a bot I built on Replit, I connected straight into Bitvavo through its API.
+For more than four months now, that bot has been quietly buying and selling on Bitvavo, smooth and fast, 24 hours a day.

-And the API does more than just place orders.
-The bot can also pull genuinely useful information through it — for example, what's happening in the order books — so it can adjust its orders accordingly.
-That's the difference between a dumb timer and a system that reacts to the market.
-The exchange feeds the bot real data, and the bot acts on it in real time.
+And the API does so much more than just place orders.
+The bot can also pull genuinely handy information through it — like what's happening in the order books right now — so it can adjust on the fly.
+That's the difference between a dumb little timer and a system that actually pays attention to the market.
+The exchange feeds the bot real information, and the bot acts on it the moment it counts.

 Live trading dashboard showing the bot's P&L and orders on Bitvavo

-My live dashboard — the bot's orders and P&L, all executing on Bitvavo via the API.
+My live dashboard — the bot's orders and P&L, all running on Bitvavo via the API.

 Want to trade where my bot trades?
-Bitvavo is EU-licensed and euro-native — opening an account takes minutes.
+Bitvavo is EU-licensed and built around the euro — opening an account only takes a few minutes.

 Open account →

-This is the bit that surprised me most, and it's genuinely clever in my favour.
-Bitvavo works with a tiered (volume-based) fee structure: the more you trade over a rolling period, the lower your fee tier.
-For a manual trader that's a slow climb.
-But because my bot trades automatically every day, the volume stacks up quickly — and you move into a better fee tier far sooner than you would by hand.
+This is the bit that honestly surprised me the most, and it's pretty clever once it clicks.
+Bitvavo uses a tiered (volume-based) fee structure: the more you trade over a rolling period, the lower your fee gets.
+For someone trading by hand, that's a slow, slow climb.
+But because my bot is trading away every single day, the volume piles up quickly — and you slide into a better, cheaper tier far sooner than you ever would by hand.

-In other words, the automation doesn't just save me time; it actively lowers my cost per trade as a side effect.
-Here's the rough shape of it (always check Bitvavo's current fee page for exact numbers):
+So the automation isn't just saving me time; as a lovely little side effect, it actively lowers my cost per trade too.
+Here's roughly how it shakes out (always check Bitvavo's current fee page for the exact numbers):

 Manual day traderA few trades a dayClimbs slowly

-A quick but important note: this is about fees, not guaranteed profit.
-More trading means more volume and lower fees, but it is not a promise that any strategy makes money.
-That part is on your logic, not the exchange.
+One quick but important thing to be honest about: this is all about fees, not guaranteed profit.
+More trading means more volume and lower fees, but it is absolutely not a promise that any strategy makes money.
+That part is down to your own logic, not the exchange.

-The real payoff of all this is freedom.
-These days I just glance at my dashboard — which is always on — to check whether the Replit bot and Bitvavo are making nice profits for me.
-I don't sit and watch charts.
-I live my life, and the system runs.
+The real reward in all of this is freedom, plain and simple.
+These days I just glance at my dashboard — it's always on — to see whether the Replit bot and Bitvavo are doing nicely for me.
+I don't sit there glued to the charts anymore.
+I just live my life, and the system keeps running in the background.

 Daan on a ski slope in Japan while his bot trades on Bitvavo